-- Container Recovery - Container will be color fluorescent orange for high contrast - Retro-reflective material may be used as well - Payload Recovery - 1 team member is solely responsible for container recovery and 1 for payload recovery during launch sequence. - Sticker will be placed on both Container and Payload with return address labeling (team #, email address, phone #).
+- Container Recovery - Container will be color fluorescent orange for high contrast - Retro-reflective material may be used as well - Team members will watch with binoculars to find general landing area, then rely on fluorescent color to recover. - Payload Recovery - 1 team member is solely responsible for container recovery and 1 for payload recovery during launch sequence. - Sticker will be placed on both Container and Payload with return address labeling (team #, email address, phone #).